cfiebach/Python_For_Psychologists_25-26/lecture/introduction/introduction_3_new.md

 ## Materials 📓

-Please see the rendered version of the `jupyter notebook` [Introduction IV - Introduction to Python I](https://aylinsgl.github.io/Python_For_Psychologists_23-24/introduction/intro_python_I.html) in the `ToC` on the left.
+Please see the rendered version of the `jupyter notebook` [Introduction III - Introduction to Python I](https://cfiebach.github.io/Python_For_Psychologists_25-26/introduction/intro_python_I.html) in the `ToC` on the left.

-You can also download the notebook itself from the 'github repository' of the course, here (you find it under the subfolder 'lecture/introduction': https://tinyurl.com/pfp25github
+You can also download the executable notebook itself from the 'github repository' of the course, here (you find it under the subfolder 'lecture/introduction': https://tinyurl.com/pfp25github

 ## Homework Assignment

 Your second homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
-You can download it [here](https://drive.google.com/file/d/12Mfx92N7uoTEZkBgqprEqwW0YmuXzg3p/view?usp=sharing).
+You can download it [here](https://github.com/cfiebach/Python_For_Psychologists_25-26/blob/main/lecture/homework/PFP_assignment_2_intro_python_1.ipynb).
 In order to open it, put the `homework assignment notebook` within the folder in which you stored your `course materials`, start a `jupyter notebook` as during the last session, navigate to the `homework assignment notebook` which is called **PFP_assignment_2_intro_python_1.ipynb**, open it and have fun!

 **Deadline: 17.11.2025**